 How to book:

-Bookings can be made via the website up to 24 hours prior to the tour taking place; click on the month of your choice below to choose your preferred day and time.
-Or check availabilty at the Donation desk when you arrive at the Cathedral.
+Click on the month of your choice below to choose your preferred day and time.
+Or check availability at the Donation desk when you arrive at the Cathedral.

 *a child is between 10-16 years of age